YOUR HAGGADOT.COM ACCOUNT

 My community wants to collaborate on a Haggadah.
 How can we do this?

-The are two options: 1) Use your scanner at home to scan a copy of this page.
+There are two options: 1) Use your scanner at home to scan a copy of this page.
 Save it as a JPG and upload it as a clip.
 2) Enter just the text of this page as an editable clip.
 You can enter text by typing directly into the text field on the submit page, or copying and pasting text from a word processing document into the field.
 Click on the Adding/Editing Content section for more information.

-Can I upload a full PDF (several pages)?
+Can I upload a full PDF with several pages?

 Not exactly.
-At this time, we try to keep all content into modular "clips" which can be mixed and match from one haggadah to another, so we prefer that you take images and texts from your PDF and create individual clips from them.
-Upload the images as JPG or PNG files, and copy and paste the text into the clip text editor.
+At this time, we try to keep all content into modular "clips" which can be mixed and matched from one haggadah to another, so we prefer you take images and texts from your PDF and create individual clips from them.
+Upload the images as JPG, GIF or PNG files, and copy and paste the text into the clip text editor.
 However, if you have something that you think is really special and you'd like to share the full PDF, email us and we'll help find a way to make it work.

 Can I copy and edit a full haggadah?

 If you love a featured haggadah, you now can use that haggadah as a template and add your clips to personalize it.
 Just click on the turquoise button that says “Use This Haggadah As My Template.”
 You can also save your favorite clips from another person’s haggadah to add to your own.
 This tutorial video will show you how easy it is to add clips to a haggadah.

 Can I edit someone else's clip?